siyarvurucu/harmonic-onset-detection/README.md

 **Notebooks:**
-mc_crop : After putting audio files into "musiccritic" folder, run this.
+mc_crop: After putting audio files into "musiccritic" folder, run this.
 Cropped .wav files together with altered onset annotations will go into "musiccritic_cropped" folder.
-It crops the unwanted (silence, somebody talking etc.) parts from beginning and end of the recordings.
+It crops the unwanted (silence, somebody talking etc.) parts from the beginning and the end of the recordings.

 main: First cell installs GuitarSet and unzips to "guitarset" folder.
 Usage of onset detection and audio player is shown.

 chord_segmentation: In chord exercises, rise time of the chords and spacing of individual strings are important.
 This notebook shows a prototype.

 od_comparison: Onset detection algorithms applied on whole datasets.
 You need "madmom" library for CNN Onset Detector.